Get inbox messages

 Pagination

 This endpoint uses cursor-based pagination.
-Results are returned in pages, and each response includes a next_page_cursor
+Results are returned in pages, and each response includes a next_page_cursor field:

 - To start from the first page, omit the

-parameter or set it to null. - If
+next_page_cursorparameter or set it to null. - If

-, there are no more pages available, - If
+next_page_cursorarenull, there are no more pages available, - If

 Request first page: